 Cissie started at the word snatch.
 Vina did not know that she now plied the trade of strong- arm robber.
 She looked around and saw that Vina had gone.
 "Why do you say that?"
 Minnie explained slowly and patiently to Cissie that there were times between the rounds of the night watchman when an agile person might be able to steal the jewels.
 Through a skylight.
 Minnie had worked in a circus traveling across the South.
 She had been an acrobat.
 This was true.
 Cissie recalled Minnie's entertaining them all by walking on her hands.

 Cissie bit her lip.
 "I don't do no big stuff, Minnie.
 Ain't worth the risk."

 Minnie picked up the newspaper.
 She spelled out the words that told about the king of the Belgians.
 "Says here that he is in the midst of pacifying the tribes of Dahomey, Cissie.
 You know what 'pacifying' means?
-Killing negroes.
-Says here he lops off the ears of those poor negroes, Cissie!
+Killing us Negroes.
+Says here he lops off the ears of those poor Negroes, Cissie!
 He cuts off their hands if they don't run that rubber sap fast enough to please him."

 "He does?"
 Cissie asked, round-eyed.
 Minnie was clever and she knew how to get Cissie's feelings aroused.